mypolopony/police/Readme.md

 # Policy Analysis

-Tens of thousands of local governments produce text that decrees how they function.
+Tens of thousands of local governments produce text that decree how they function.
 How are these documents structured, how are the similar, and how do they differ?
-The particular focus here, purely because of their current public and political enthusiasm, are the cases of
+The particular focus here, purely because of current public and political enthusiasm, are the cases of:
 	1) Coronavirus-19 response and
 	2) Police conduct.